Let Someone Be Your Hope

 I felt like yelling at the movie screen: “Let someone be your hope!
 I know that things feel hopeless right now, but it doesn’t have to be forever.
 Things can change.”

-One of the common aspects of depression is that people’s negative thoughts and evaluations are stable and pervasive.
+One of the common aspects of depression is the perception that your negative thoughts and evaluations are stable and pervasive.
 In other words, things won’t ever change for the better.
 The negativity covers all aspects of life.

 Sometimes, if we are in a particularly dark place, we can’t see for ourselves that the future could shift or change.
 We can’t see the light at the end of the tunnel.
 If you are in a place like that, please reach out for help.
 Let someone be your hope until you can sort things out.
 Tomorrow is a new day.
 Don’t throw it away.